getbrandao/api-rightGift/README.md

 * Quick summary

 The api-rightGift is a json application developed over Ruby on Rails, whose was created to response the requests from Mobile and Web application.
-This application uses the gem 'AMS' and following the specifications ans recommendations over [{json:api}](http://jsonapi.org/) API.
+This application uses the gem 'AMS' and following the specifications ans recommendations over [{json:api}](http://jsonapi.org/).
 The front-end frameworks used to do requests are VueJS, Angular and React.
 The propose is to build a hybrid app and to provide our app idea in Google Play Store and Apple Store.

 * Version